sohail-akhtar-git/Muslim-Authentic-Youtube-Channels/README.md

 The purpose of this repository is to provide a **centralized, trustworthy, and diverse collection of Islamic YouTube channels** from all over the world.
 This collection covers:

-- 🕌 **Languages**: Channels in different languages such as English, Arabic, Urdu, French, Bahasa, and more.
+- 🕌 **Languages**: Channels in different languages such as English, Arabic, Urdu, and more.
 - 🌱 **For Kids**: Channels with educational content catered specifically to children.
 - 📖 **Topics**: Quran recitation, Tafsir, Islamic history, Hadith, Islamic lifestyle, Fiqh, etc.
 - 🎥 **Diverse Styles**: Lectures, animations, interviews, and more.